devmount/sloth.css/docs/pages/components/breadcrumb.md

 ---
 title: 'Components: Breadcrumb - Sloth.css'
-description: Breadcrumb component of Sloth.css.
+description: Lists of links for vertical (depth) navigation
+tags: menu navigate path
 ---

 ## Breadcrumb

-Breadcrumbs are a list of links to return from the depths of a website's page hierarchy to higher levels again.
+Breadcrumbs are lists of links to navigate from the depths of a website's page hierarchy back to higher levels again.
 Wrapping is disabled for breadcrumbs.
 If the list overflows its container, a horizontal scrollbar appears.

 ### Basic breadcrumb path